 6) How have you managed your business initiatives while maintaining your studies?

 This is probably the hardest of all challenges.
 Balancing education with the real world commitments is always a challenge.
 I am also heavily involved with various student clubs and organizations around campus that makes it even tougher.
-Thankfully, with an increase in technology,its much easier to achieve a productive balance.
+Thankfully, with an increase in technology, it’s much easier to achieve a productive balance.
 I use many web apps and software as I can to keep everything organized and connected.
+AWS connect is a popular cloud connection option for enterprises.
 Constantly syncing and updating calendars, checking emails and creating task lists is very important in order to stay efficient.
 Sometimes I come across ideas and resources that might not be applicable to me in the present, but I write them down so I can refer to them in the future.